amartinrmit/pypadf/README.md

 # pypadf
 ***
-Compute the pair-angle distribution function (PADF) from a fluctuation scattering dataset
+Compute the pair-angle distribution function (PADF) from a fluctuation scattering dataset.

 ### Build, Install, Test